 Lessons Learned

-The output of the discovery phase should be based on empirical evidence, such as getting direct input from target users before going straight from an idea to wireframes and development.
+• The discovery phase is where UX strategy begins.
+UX strategy is based on four tenets: business strategy, value innovation, validated user research, and frictionless UX. • The output of the discovery phase should be based on empirical evidence, such as getting direct input from target users before going straight from an idea to wireframes and development. • How a team executes a discovery phase can be the determining factor for whether or not a product will ultimately deliver real value for the customers and the business. |

 Tenet 1: Business Strategy